Information pursuant to Article 13 of the EU General Data Protection Regulation (GDPR) for the Indico Event Management System

 - Identification data: Last name, first name, email address, organization, phone number (if provided)

-- Usage data: IP address, session cookie; pseudonymized identifiers such as persistentID or eduPersonTargetedID Date/time of login, user name (user ID, time of registration)
+- Usage data: IP address, session cookie; pseudonymized identifiers such as persistentID or eduPersonTargetedID), date/time of login, username (user ID), time of registration

-- Preferred lecture language
+- Preferred presentation language

-5. Recipients / categories of recipients
+5. Recipients / Categories of Recipients

-Personal data is transferred to the following recipients / categories of recipients:
+The personal data is transferred to the following recipients / categories of recipients:

 - Internal: Event organizers, IT administration